Introduction to the AWS CDK: Infrastructure as Node

 Video Summary and Transcription

-1. Introduction to the AWS CDK
+1. Introduction to AWS CDK

 Short description:

 Hi, everybody.
 Thank you for virtually attending my talk.
-I'm going to be talking about the AWS CDK today, and the title of my talk is Introduction to the AWS CDK Infrastructure as Node.
+I'm going to be talking about the AWS CDK today.
+And the title of my talk is Introduction to the AWS CDK Infrastructure as Node.

-So I guess the very first question to answer is, what is the CDK?
-So that's an abbreviation for Cloud Development Kit.
+So, I guess the very first question to answer is, what is the CDK?
+So, it's an abbreviation for Cloud Development Kit.
 It is an AWS-specific infrastructure as code tool.
 It's similar to tools like Terraform that you may have used in the past.
-It supports a variety of languages, so you can write your applications in JavaScript, TypeScript, Python, Java, and C Sharp.
+It supports a variety of languages so you can write your applications in JavaScript, TypeScript, Python, Java and C sharp.
 I believe there are plans for other languages in the future as well.
+And the way that it works under the hood is that high-level JavaScript or TypeScript classes map to these things called CloudFormation templates, which I'll talk about again in a couple minutes.

-And the way that it works under the hood is that high-level JavaScript or TypeScript classes map to these things called CloudFormation templates, which I'll talk about again in a couple of minutes.
-If you've used the AWS SDK in the past, the CDK is not the same thing.
+If you've used the AWS CD or SDK in the past, the CDK is not the same thing.
 The AWS SDK is used for making simple API calls, whereas the CDK is actually able to maintain state about your application, allowing you to update it and redeploy it without having to go through the same checks that you would if you were just making direct API calls.
 The CDK itself is fairly new.
-It reached general availability in the middle of 2019, so there are still some AWS features that are not supported yet, since AWS is quite massive.
+It reached general availability in the middle of 2019.
+So there are still some AWS features that are not supported yet, since AWS is quite massive.
 And then it's also free to use, but I've included an asterisk here because while the CDK itself is free to use, if you start using it to deploy things like EC2 instances or other AWS resources, you will be billed for those things.

 Short description: